 - Have a permanent, full-time job offer from:

 - Have a valid SINP Job Approval Letter.

 - Have a minimum language score of Canadian Language Benchmark (CLB) 4 if your job offer is in a NOC "C" occupation.

-- Have proof of eligibility for Saskatchewan licensure if your occupation is regulated in Saskatchewan and requires mandatory (compulsory) certification or licensure.
+- Have proof of eligibility for Saskatchewan licensure if your occupation is regulated in Saskatchewan and requires certification or licensure.

 The SINP will also obtain:

-- A letter of support from the appropriate licensing body; and
+- A letter of support from the appropriate licensing body.

-- A letter of support from your employer that states your position was posted as per the relevant collective agreement and remains vacant.
+- A letter of support from your employer that states your job was posted as per the relevant collective agreement and remains vacant.

 The federal government sets the amount of nominations the SINP can make every year.
-No application is guaranteed to be accepted and/or nominated.
+No application is guaranteed to be accepted.